paddysrepairs/Active-Directory-Deployment/README.md

 <p>
 <img width="1920" height="1080" alt="Step_13_DC_Promotion_Name" src="https://github.com/user-attachments/assets/b295f00e-d596-444d-8ea7-de4733d4980f" />
 <p>
 In the deployment configuration settings, I created a new forest.
-In this case naming convention activedirec.com to keep with the excercise.
+Labeled with the naming convention activedirec.com to keep on brand with this exercise.
 </p>
 <br />